Comparing engineering degree courses – what to consider

 That said, you don't have to become a chartered engineer.
 You can work towards incorporated engineer status (the next level down) with just a bachelors degree.

 How many contact hours will you have?

 On a typical engineering degree you might spend about 20 hours a week in lectures, tutorials and practical lab sessions – so about four hours a day Monday to Friday.
-You’ll also be expected to do a considerable about of independent study.
+You’ll also be expected to do a considerable amount of independent study.
 Your experience of university is likely to be quite different from friends who take arts subjects, who may only have around eight hours a week of teaching and be expected to spend most of their time studying by themselves.

 Not all universities make clear the amount of contact time they offer.
-However, it’s worth trying to track this information down for courses that interest you, especially if you know you like plenty of help or would struggle to find the motivation to do lots of study by yourself.
+However, it’s worth trying to track this information down for courses that interest you, especially if you know you like plenty of help or would struggle to find the motivation to do lots of studying by yourself.

 Sandwich courses, placements and years in industry

 Some engineering degrees include a period of time spent working in industry.
 Typically this is a whole academic year, often between your penultimate and final years at university.
 However, occasionally courses are designed to allow shorter periods of time in industry.